team-eternity/eternity/docs/readme.txt

     overrides item pickup height, which is set to 8 in Doom/Strife and to 32 in Heretic/Hexen.

+  * Allow title music to be changed via the EDF gameproperties block.
+Thanks to Xaser for the addition!

   * Finally added support for Dehacked "Monsters Infight" misc setting.

   * Added the vast majority of dehacked extensions made by Doom Retro.
 Allow